lavishay-technion/ansible_shallow/01_setup/README.md

 # Architecture  description (cont.)

-Generally the ansible architecture should look like this, yet in some examples it might differ.
+Generally the Ansible architecture should look like this, yet in some examples it might differ.

 <img src="../99_misc/.img/ansible_arch.png" alt="our class arch" style="float:right;width:400px;">

 - We'll setup our local inventory file that will manage our nodes
-- No need to install ansible from system repository
+- No need to install Ansible from system repository
 - We'll install it from `pip3`
 - Lets call the inventory file: `hosts.ini`